Assets forfeiture order

 Seek Legal Advice

-If you have been given written notice of a forfeiture order application it is essential that you seek legal advice immediately, attend the hearing and give evidence.
-If you are able to show the court the normal and intended use of the asset and/or demonstrate any hardship that may reasonably be likely to arise if the order is made, the court has the discretion not to grant the forfeiture order.
+If you have been given written notice of an assets forfeiture order application, it is essential that you seek legal advice immediately, attend the hearing and give evidence.
+If you are able to prove the source of funds used to acquire the property named in the application, the court has the discretion not to grant the assets forfeiture order.